-The Lifelong Learning Monthly Lecture Series aims to bring outstanding speakers to our community.
-Join us for refreshments at 9:15 a.m. followed by presentations from outstanding speakers from 10:00 to 11:00 a.m. in the Franciscan Center.
+You are invited!
+Completely free, no reservations, and no strings attached!
+The Monthly Lecture Series is an opportunity to hear outstanding speakers.
+Join us for refreshments at 9:15 AM followed by presentations from exceptional speakers from 10:00 to 11:00 AM in the Franciscan Center.
 Alternatively, you may attend online.
-For links to join these lectures via Zoom, please visit www.
+For links to join these lectures via Zoom, please visit: www.
 Lourdes.edu/Lectures

 History of Toledo Public Schools

 For 175 years, Toledo Public Schools has been one of the most influential institutions in the history of our city.
 The lives of hundreds of thousands of Toledoans have been formed within the walls of their neighborhood schools, leading to each one’s mark on the future of our society.
 From its inception in 1849 to present day, TPS remains a progressive, forward thinking school district.
 Learn about the staff, students, and communities that are the history and legacy of TPS.

 Robyn Hage has been a music teacher for the district for 31 years and is the TPS historian.
 She has collected numerous stories and memorabilia of the schools and facilitates the TPS Local History Lecture Series.
 Together with Larry Michaels, Robyn authored A Chance for Every Child, a book about TPS history.
 She is also a local history author and tour docent focusing on Westmoreland, Peter Navarre, and Toledo cemeteries.